Investigating non-Gaussianity in Cosmic Microwave Background Temperature Maps using Spherical Harmonic Phases: Method

-For the cases $(ii-v)$ where the variable is defined as the difference between two uniform variables, we transform the triangular distribution so obtained to the uniform by adding $2\pi$ to any value less than zero.
-We use the Rao statistics (\ref{eqn:un}) to get values of $U_{n}$ for all of the above five cases and each map.
-To examine whether the obtained $U_{n}$ value is anomalous, we compare it against $U_{n}$ obtained from 10000 Monte Carlo simulated sets of uniform circular variables.
-We plot p-value versus $\ell$ modes for all different maps together for each case in Figure \ref{fig:case1} to Figure \ref{fig:case5} and mark 0.95 and 0.99 p levels to ascertain significant and highly significant correlated occurrences, with 0.05 and 0.01 probability of type I errors respectively.
+} The analysis is performed on all the above variable after bringing them in range $(0,2\pi]$.
+As all the above variables are expected to be uniformly distributed in $(0,2\pi]$, we use the Rao statistic (\ref{eqn:un}) to get values of $U_{n}$ for all of the above six cases and each map.
+To examine whether the obtained $U_{n}$ value is anomalous (corresponds to non-uniform distribution), we compare it against $U_{n}$ obtained from 10000 Monte Carlo simulated sets of random uniform circular variables in $(0,2\pi]$ with number of phases in each set depending on number of phases involved in a given $\ell$ and $m$ analysis.
+For a given set of SHP or difference of SHP, we arrange the $U_{n}$ values obtained from 10000 Monte Carlo simulation in ascending order and consider any value of $U_{n}$ obtained from data greater than or equal to 95$\%$ of simulations to be significant.
+We use this idea as we expect large value of $U_{n}$ is associated with non-uniformity in a given sample.
+We plot U versus $\ell$ or $m$ modes for all different maps together for each case in Figure \ref{fig:sim-t1} to Figure \ref{fig:cm-6} and mark 0.950 and 0.999 p levels to ascertain significant and highly significant correlated occurrences, with 0.05 and 0.001 probability of type I errors respectively.